Chapter 3: Basic Architecture¶

 - NRF (NF Repository Function): A means to discover available services.
 Could be implemented by a “Discovery Service” in a microservices-based system.

 - NSSF (Network Slicing Selector Function): A means to select a Network Slice to serve a given UE.
-Network slices are essentially a way to differentiate service given to different users.
-It is a key feature of 5G that we discuss in depth later in a later chapter.
+Network slices are essentially a way to partition network resources in order to differentiate service given to different users.
+It is a key feature of 5G that we discuss in depth in a later chapter.

 The third group includes the one component that runs in the User Plane (UP):